 When booking a new appointment for the patient, if the treatment type selected falls under the eligible items for the package they have purchased, a new Packages section will appear.
 From here you can choose whether or not you would like to redeem a use of the package to cover this session or proceed as normal without using the package.

 💡Note: More often than not, a patient with a package will likely want to redeem a use of their package towards their session if it is an eligible appointment type.
-For that reason, Jane will try her best to be helpful and pre-select the package for you during the booking flow.
+For that reason, Jane will pre-select the package for you during the booking flow.

 If a package is not applied during the time of booking, you will still be able to add it onto the appointment under the Billing Info section.
 This is also the same area where the package can be removed if it was applied by mistake.